SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 ================================
 Version  Date         Description
 -------  ----         -----------
+1.17     2012-12-26   Updated to add author initials before quote lines.
+This
+                      is now the default behavior, but this can be disabled with the following line in SlyEdit.cfg:
+                      useQuoteLineInitials=false
+                      When disabled, SlyEdit will simply prefix quote lines with " > ", as was done in IceEdit, DCT Edit, and other message editors of the early-mid 1990s.
+                      Also, fixed a bug related to refreshing the text on the screen when a drop-down menu disappears.
+This bug fix is only relevant for DCT mode.
 1.16     2012-12-21   Updated to look for the .cfg files first in
                       the sbbs/ctrl directory, and if they're not found there, assume they're in the same